-We have an Audit Committee and a Compensation Committee with the composition and responsibilities described below.
+We have an Audit Committee, a Compensation Committee and a Compliance and Ethics Committee with the composition and responsibilities described below.
 Each committee operates under a charter that is approved by our Board.
 The members of each committee are appointed by the Board and serve until their successor is elected and qualified, unless they are earlier removed or resign.
 In addition, from time to time, special committees may be established under the direction of the Board when necessary to address specific issues.